Ten FAQs on PR.

 3. What makes a good press release?

-Most PR is geared towards generating good (and free) publicity in the media.
-The trick is to write it as a news story, not as an advertisement for your firm.
+Most PR is geared towards generating positive publicity in the media.
+The trick with a press releases is to write it as a news story, not as an advertisement for your firm.
 Whether your story is published will depend on how good your press release is:

 - It must be news.
 The story must be topical: you have to find a peg to hang the story on.
 It is not news that you make dog baskets - but it would be if the Palace bought one.

-- Put a headline to identify the story.
-Do not waste too much time on dreaming up a winning pun as the sub-editor will always re-write it.
+- Write a clear headline.
+Do not waste too much time on dreaming up a winning pun as the publication will always re-write it.

 - Write for the publication's readership.
 Use jargon for the technical press but simplify it for your local paper.

-- Put the meat of the story in the first sentence to attract the reader (and sub-editor), then develop the story in succeeding paragraphs.
+- Put the meat of the story in the first sentence to attract the reader, then develop the story in succeeding paragraphs.
 Most stories can be told in three to four paragraphs.

-- Type in double spacing to make it easy to edit.
+- Use double spacing to make it easy to read and edit.

 - Use quotes from an identified source to add interest.